YevhenValianskyi/Arduino-UNO-R4-WIFI-ping-display/README.md

 ## ⚠️ Note

+This project works **only** on Arduino Uno R4 with a 12x8 LED matrix.

-Be sure to set your own Wi-Fi credentials:
+Make sure to set your own Wi-Fi credentials:

 ```cpp
 const char* ssid = "YOUR_WIFI_SSID";